Serhii Melnychenko

-Serhii Melnychenko (Сергій Мельниченко, born 26 October 1991, Mykolaiv, Ukraine) is a Ukrainian photographer, dancer, master of sports of the international class in ballroom dances (2005).
+Serhii Melnychenko (Сергій Мельниченко, born 26 October 1991, Mykolaiv, Ukraine) is a Ukrainian photographer, teacher, curator, dancer, master of sports of the international class in ballroom dances (2005).
 Founder of the school of conceptual and art photography MYPH (2018).
-Member of the creative association Ukrainian Photographic Alternative (2012).
+Member of the creative association Ukrainian Photographic Alternative (2012), Ukrainian Association of Professional Photographers.

 In 2017, he became the first Ukrainian to receive the German Leica Oskar Barnack Award Newcomer.

 Biography

 Since his teenage years, he has been performing abroad, in particular in China.

 In 2014, graduated from the Admiral Makarov National University of Shipbuilding with a specialization — computer systems engineer.

 With the beginning of the full-scale Russian invasion of Ukraine in 2022, he began volunteering.

+In 2025, he obtained his second higher education degree, receiving a master's degree in culture and arts with a specialization in "Audiovisual Arts and Production" from the Kharkiv State Academy of Culture.